 Another reason why freshers are not getting any jobs is that many times, the industry wants candidates to have relevant experience.
 And that leads to many freshers to think that they are ineligible due to lack of experience.
 Well, that is not always the case.
 Relevant experience doesn’t always mean that you must have worked somewhere, it just means that you must have practical knowledge of whatever the job needs you to have.
 For example, if you come across a job opening that says ‘Need a mechanical engineer who can code in MATLAB and has 2+ years of experience’, it doesn’t mean that you should have worked somewhere as a coder for two years.
 You could also be a fresher with good knowledge of and has done several projects in it.
 When employers take a look at your portfolio, they will hire you because you have relevant experience in coding and that’s all that is needed.
 So, if you want opportunities, enroll yourself in a programming/simulation course and stay relevant to the industry.
 If you have studied mechanical engineering, you learn about various topics such as manufacturing, thermodynamics, material technology, etc. What academia does is, it makes you a jack of all trades.
 But it is up to you, to select one particular field and make yourself the master in it.
 If you are really passionate about thermodynamics, you can learn programming languages like or and learn to solve thermodynamic problems in them.
 Or you can learn and simulate mechanical problems on a computer.
 As of today, that’s what the industry expects from graduates – to code engineering problems rather than solving them analytically or simulate models before building them practically.

 And so, that’s what Mr. Krishnan did.
 He enrolled in the and decided to develop his knowledge in the field.
 After more than 90 hours of hard work, he reaped his benefits.
 Krishnan was offered the Research Assistant position at IIT-Hyderabad and is now expecting a full-time opportunity in Germany.
 He was able to ace the interviews based on the projects that he had worked on.
-You can find his projects by clicking on this .
+You can find his projects.
 You can also view Krishnan’s testimonial here:

 Get a 1-on-1 demo to understand what is included in the course and how it can benefit you from an experienced sales consultant.
 The demo session will help you enroll in this course with a clear vision and confidence.Request a Demo Session